rmadlal/speedrun-timer-android/app/src/main/assets/help.md

 * Long click (press and hold) on a segment to edit its PB time, best time, name and/or position, or delete it, using the icons in the top bar.
 Editing segment times changes the overall PB time and Sum of Bests accordingly.
 * You can import/export splits with splits.io, using the up and down icons in the top bar.
 	To download, you need the run ID (example: https://splits.io/2z69 - the ID here is 2z69).
-	When uploading, once the upload is finished, click **Claim** to open the splits.io link and claim the run there.
+	When uploading, once the upload is finished, a splits.io page with your uploaded splits will open in your browser.

 ---